top of page

 The first step is simple.
 Unplug from the noise.

-Turn off the screens - turn off Corporate News, in particular - step away from the buildings, and tech, and the man made structures.
+Turn off the screens - turn off Corporate News, in particular.
 Go somewhere that we might call nature - where trees grow and water streams.
-Notice how things aren't boxy; things are wiggly and wavy, always moving, eating, evolving.
+Notice how things aren't boxy; things are wiggly and wavy, always moving, eating, shitting, shedding, evolving.

 Allow yourself to tell a bigger story about who you are and what this all is.